asgeirrr/pgantomizer/README.rst

 If the table has no primary key, you may specify `~` or `null` explicitly.
 Primary key is NOT anonymized by default.

 If you wish do bypass anonymization and truncate a specific table, you can do so by passing `truncate: true`.

+If the table you wish to truncate is referenced by foreign keys, consider using `truncate: cascade`, but beware that this option will cause PostgreSQL to silently and automatically truncate any other tables that reference this table via foreign key constraints.
+Use with care!

 You can limit the scope of the anonymization pass by providing a `where` clause.
 This is useful for retaining internal data as appropriate.